Analytical Chemistry Instruments

 Sampling

 It should represent the mass of the material.
-It can provide the martial in reasonable pure form.
+It can provide the martial in a reasonable pure form.

 Separation

-The separation technique is used for the conversion of desired constituents of the sample to a measurable form.
+The separation technique is used mostly for the conversion of desired constituents of the sample to a measurable form.
 The selection of the separation technique for a specific situation depends on a number of factors.
-Such selection is required for accuracy and precision.
+Such selection is required mostly for accuracy and precision.

 Measurement of Desired Constituent